Van Events Our Tours

 Mon 21 August 2023 | MONAGHAN

-The Vital Signs tour is in partnership with Poetry Ireland and supported by the Arts Council.
+VITAL SIGNS in a Van in partnership with Poetry Ireland and supported by the Arts Council and Dublin City Libraries.

 Saturday 19 August 2023 | FINGAL